Annual Employee Physical Exams: Prevention That Pays Off

 “During the examination, I do a comprehensive exam from head to toe,” Madrigal says.
 “A physical exam is one of the few opportunities we get to look at the patient from a comprehensive approach.
 Things such as thyroid nodules can be palpated, irregular heartbeat detected, or find skin lesions that need further evaluation.
 At Marathon Health, we have the time to perform a comprehensive exam and a thorough action plan.”

-Once the exam has been completed, the healthcare provider and employee will sit down and discuss anything that they feel should be followed up on, like ordering additional lab work or making a referral to see a specialist.
+Once the employee physical exam has been completed, the healthcare provider and employee will sit down and discuss anything that they feel should be followed up on, like ordering additional lab work or making a referral to see a specialist.
 This is also a good opportunity to discuss any goals or lifestyle changes the employee would like to make to improve their health.

-That was the case for patient Charlotte Blue who discovered after completing her annual physical at her employer-sponsored Marathon Health center that she had high cholesterol and type 2 diabetes.
+That was the case for patient Charlotte Blue who discovered after completing her annual physical exam at her employer-sponsored Marathon Health center that she had high cholesterol and type 2 diabetes.
 She met with a health coach who helped her set goals including enrolling in a diabetes care management program where she learned how to make changes to her diet to improve her blood sugar levels.
 She was eventually able to reduce her cholesterol, improve her blood sugar level and lose 100 pounds.
 “I look and feel fabulous,” Blue says.
 “I made a lifestyle change and I love the improved me.”

 “The combination of subjective and objective information, collected during the physical exam, directs my plan to address the areas of concern” Madrigal says.
 “For example, if the labs shows that my patient is pre-diabetic, I will recommend certain steps to prevent diabetes.
 The key to the action plan of the physical exam is to ensure the patient agrees and understands the steps to take.
 This is why I put so much emphasis on a collaborative approach.
 The patient needs to feel comfortable with the recommendation and feel empowered to execute the plan.”